Civil Rights Icon U.S. Rep. John Lewis to Speak at USA 2015 Fall Commencement

 USA Commencement Parking and Shuttle Information

-Guests are encouraged to access the campus by USA South Drive or Stadium Boulevard.
-For a campus map, visit http://www.southalabama.edu/campusmap/.
+Guests are encouraged to access the campus by USA South Drive or Jaguar Boulevard.
+For a campus map, visit https://www.southalabama.edu/campusmap/.

 Limited handicapped parking will be available in the Mitchell Center parking lot for students, family and friends.
 Entrance to this parking lot will be from Old Shell Road only (south side of the Mitchell Center).
 Proper tags must be visible on vehicles for admittance to this lot.